How to Change How Copilot Opens with Alt+Spacebar shortcut in Windows 11

 Why Change How Copilot Opens?

-When Copilot is already open, pressing Alt + Spacebar can launch it in different ways.
-You can choose to open it in Full Window mode.
-You can open it in Quick View mode.
-Or you can set it to do nothing.
-Pick what works best for you.
+You can control how Copilot opens when it is already running by pressing Alt + Spacebar.
+You can choose to open Copilot in Full Window mode.
+Alternatively, you can open Copilot in Quick View mode.
+You can also set the shortcut to do nothing.
+Choose the option that works best for you.

 Important Note